|

 see what’s really going on.
 You’ll be just like God, knowing

 everything, ranging all the way from good to evil.’
+When the Woman saw that the tree looked

 like good eating and realized what she would get out of